 Typical surgeries include peritonectomy and cytoreductive surgery, bowel resection and removal of some organs.

-Doctors can provide chemotherapy drugs that shrink peritoneal mesothelioma tumors and slow the growth and spread of cancer.
+Chemotherapy drugs can shrink peritoneal mesothelioma tumors and slow the growth and spread of cancer.
 It can be given before, during or after surgery.
 In some cases, doctors offer chemotherapy as the only treatment option.
 Chemotherapy drugs considered effective against peritoneal mesothelioma include pemetrexed, cisplatin, carboplatin and gemcitabine.

 In 2017, Dr. Paul Sugarbaker reported improved survival among patients who received early post-operative chemotherapy and long-term chemotherapy after cytoreductive surgery with HIPEC.
 All chemotherapy was intraperitoneal chemotherapy, meaning it was applied only to the peritoneum.
 No systemic chemotherapy was used in the study.
 Of the 29 patients who had surgery with HIPEC, post-operative chemotherapy and long-term chemotherapy, 75 percent lived longer than five years.

-Although some studies show radiation therapy can improve peritoneal mesothelioma survival slightly when combined with surgery and chemotherapy, doctors tend not to recommend radiation for these patients.
+Some studies show radiation therapy can improve peritoneal mesothelioma survival slightly when combined with surgery and chemotherapy.
+However, doctors tend not to recommend radiation for these patients.

 Alternative treatments and emerging therapies are available, but these treatments have less predictable outcomes.
 Immunotherapy boosts the body’s immune system to help fight cancer.
-However, research on this emerging therapy mainly focuses on the treatment of pleural mesothelioma, which develops in the lining of the lungs.
+Research on this emerging therapy mainly focuses on the treatment of pleural mesothelioma, which develops in the lining of the lungs.

 Many patients find hope in clinical trials, which are medical studies that test new and experimental treatments.
-Research from clinical trials helps improve treatment outcomes and may bring us the standard treatments of tomorrow.Learn more about alternative treatments
+Research from clinical trials helps improve treatment outcomes for future patients.

-Because the number of new peritoneal mesothelioma cases is low — about 500 patients are diagnosed each year in the U.S. — the number of people in clinical trials for this cancer is even smaller.
+The number of new peritoneal mesothelioma cases is low.
+About 500 patients are diagnosed each year in the U.S. The number of people in clinical trials for this cancer is even smaller.